solenum/exengine/README.md

 # exengine, a C 3D game engine.
-**WARNING!
-Test repo, likely unstable and messy.**

-**An official release repo will come in the *near* future.
-Please see the [TODO](TODO.md) list and [Milestones](https://github.com/exezin/exengine-testing/milestones).**
+**This engine is far from complete**

 ### What exactly is exengine?
-Began as an experiment, evolved into something feasible for actually making games.  exengine takes a slightly different approach than other libraries and engines do, in that its a code-base you include directly into yours.
+exengine is a 3d engine that takes a slightly different approach than other libraries and engines do, in that it's a code-base you include directly into your own.
 Rather than using it as a static/shared library.

-This approach allows easy and direct access to the engine back-end should you want to make modifications to suit your specific needs.
+This approach allows easy and direct access to the engine back-end should you want to make modifications to suit your specific needs, so think of it as more of a template.

+Assuming you don't want to set up your own build system (I can't blame you), you can clone the repo and use the existing build system and file structure as a starting template.
+It compiles on Linux, MacOS, and Windows.

-The code-base is almost entirely C99, with an exception for [imgui](https://github.com/ocornut/imgui) support.
+The code-base is almost entirely C99, with an exception for [imgui](https://github.com/ocornut/imgui) support, which is also optional and exists only for tools and debugging.

-**The contents of main.c/game.c are only supplied as examples to showcase how one might use exengine.
-While these source files and the current build system can work as a nice starting template, it is suggested that you include the src/exengine/ directory into your own project and setup a build system to suit your own needs.**
+**The contents of main.c/game.c are only supplied as examples to showcase how one might use the engine.**

-Everything outside of src/exengine/ is supplied as an example **ONLY**, use it if you so wish.

 ### What are the features?
 * *Simple* and small
 * C99 compliant
+* Deferred rendering
 * Various light casters
 * Smooth shadow mapping
 * Normal & specular mapping
+* Half-kernel SSAO
 * IQM model loading
 * 3D model animation
 * Scene manager
+* Instancing
 * Polygon soup collision detection
 * Smooth collision response
 * Various cameras
-* View models
 * Debug GUI with docking
-* More to come, check the [TODO](TODO.md) list
+* More to come..

 ### Depends
 * A C99 and C++ compiler (gcc, clang etc)
 * GLFW3
 * GLEW
 * OpenGL 3.3+
+* OpenAL

 ### Getting Started
 #### Documentation
-Docs will be available once an official release repository is out.
-For now refer to the engine headers should you want to experiment with this.
+The current method of documentation is code comments, every engine header has extensive documentation as to its purpose and how one might use it.
+Better documentation will come in the near future.

 #### Using & Compiling

-Simply clone the repository and include src/exengine/ and src/lib/ into your codebase.
-The only build system supplied currently is a Linux makefile, for those on Windows you'll need to use Cygwin.
-See compilation instructions below.
+Simply clone the repository and install the required libraries and compilers listed below for the OS you are using.

 **This only applies to those wanting to use the current build system and game code as a starting template, and not those wanting to include exengine into an existing project or build system.**